 The “Great Battery”

-Most of the defense construction was to house the cannons that aim out over the lower Rhine, protecting the castle and the town of Braubach.
+Most of the castle's defense construction was for the purpose of housing the cannons that aim out over the lower Rhine, protecting the castle and the town of Braubach.

 The wine cellar